asahinet/sakai-test-suite/README.md

 The tests are feature or behavior driven (BDD) using cucumber.
 These tests are then implemented in scala using the [cucumber-jvm](https://github.com/cucumber/cucumber-jvm) via cucumber-scala and cucumber-junit.
-The ScalaTest library is used for the [Selenium DSL](http://www.scalatest.org/user_guide/using_selenium), which ends up pushing the Selenium WebDriver, but in a more natural and simply way.
+The ScalaTest library is used for the [Selenium DSL](http://www.scalatest.org/user_guide/using_selenium), which ends up pushing the Selenium WebDriver, but in a more natural and simpler way.
 The Selenium DSL will let you get directly at the
 [Selenium WebDriver](http://selenium.googlecode.com/svn/trunk/docs/api/java/index.html) object when you need more power.

 Creating a Test